jupitervn/hasBrain_AndroidSyllabus/Calculator App Description.md

 ## Bonus:
 + Result is calculated on the fly while user inputs operands and operators.
+If the expression is invalid then the last result should be kept.
 + Supports negative numbers.
 + Supports more operators if you want.